This page is to help you assemble your own Photography Cheat Sheets from the digital download sold by Snap Happy Mom Shop on Etsy.

 Punch a hole in the corner of each card and thread them onto a ring.
 Just eyeball where to put the hole - I went about 1/4 from each side of the edge of the lamination - and keep in mind that the paper itself won't always be the same distance from each side.

-A standard 1/4″ circle punch works just fine – like the kind you probably already have in your junk drawer!
-If you need a new one because yours is too old and dull, here’s the one I bought!
+A standard 1/4" circle punch works just fine - like the kind you probably already have in your junk drawer!
+If you need a new one because yours is too old and dull, this is what I use.

 5. ADD THEM TO A RING